blauwiggle/ap-cpp/README.md

 ### Editor/IDE

 There are plenty of editors and IDEs available for various platforms.
 The Visual Studio Code editor is used in the lecture.
-You can expect least friction when you also choose it.
-You may, however, prefer alternatives some of which are listed below.
+However, you may also use other development environments.
+Here is a list of some tools which support CMake and C++ development:

 - [Visual Studio Code](https://code.visualstudio.com/) It is freely available on all major platforms and it supports C++ and CMake through extensions.
 You need to setup some extensions which can be installed from within the editor to get C++ and CMake support: